Avneesh-b7/food-del-platform/PROMPTS-2.0.md

 Now generate the function for the following requirement:
 INSERT REQUIREMENT HERE

-- you can optimize this according to the etxt stak that you use
+- you can optimize this according to the tech stak that you use